 What is Invokana?

-Invokana, which contains the active ingredient canagliflozin, is in a class of drugs called sodium-glucose cotransporter-2 (SGLT2) inhibitors.
-SGLT2 inhibitors includes other drugs such as Farxiga and Glyxambi that are used to help regulate blood sugar levels in adult patients with type 2 diabetes.
+Invokana (canagliflozin) is in a class of drugs called sodium-glucose cotransporter-2 (SGLT2) inhibitors.
+SGLT2 inhibitors include other prescription medications such as Farxiga and Glyxambi that are used to help regulate blood sugar levels in adult patients with type 2 diabetes.

-On May 15, 2015, the U.S. Food and Drug Administration (FDA) issued a safety communication regarding SGLT2 inhibitors, including Invokana, on the basis that the drugs may lead to ketoacidosis, a serious condition where the body produces high levels of blood acids called ketones that may require hospitalization.
+On May 15, 2015, the U.S. Food and Drug Administration (FDA) issued a safety communication regarding all SGLT2 inhibitors, including Invokana, on the basis that the drugs may lead to ketoacidosis, a serious condition where the body produces high levels of blood acids called ketones that may lead to hospitalization.

-Invokana risks may include the following injuries or complications:
+Additional risks associated with canagliflozin may include the following injuries or complications:

 - Ketoacidosis, which may lead to diabetic coma or death